Skip to Content

 Some of these recipes require fresh spinach, like when it’s used on top of the Lentil & Cauliflower tacos.
 But other recipes, like the Spinach and Artichoke Dip, can use either.

-Frozen spinach is usually cheaper (in my stores anyway) than fresh spinach.
+Frozen spinach is usually cheaper (in my grocery stores anyway) than fresh spinach and it lasts longer.
 So, if you’re thinking about your budget, frozen spinach is a great option.

 How much frozen spinach equals fresh spinach?